arthurHamel/GeoUI/README.md

 The grid assemblage is done automatically following the file "geometry.txt" in te repertory "output/".

-The file can be edited from `File` > `Assemble grid`.
+The file can be edited from `Assemble grid`.
 It is a simple tab separated table which has to be of complete lines and collums.
 Empty grids are marked with "0".

 Example: